tony-aw/tinycodet/README.md

   Added a package startup message.
 Removed `%ss%`.
 Added missing boundaries functions, and made the existing boundaries functions more conform to `stringi`.
 Fixed a few minor issues.
 Added about 50 tests.
+- 30 September: More examples added.
+Tiny textual edits to documentation.

 FUTURE PLANS: